Last Updated: October 31, 2025

 An additional role for huntingtin in vesicle trafficking is speculated given its localization to endocytic/endosomal vesicles and from its interactions with a number of endocytic/trafficking proteins such as clathrin, dynamin, α-adaptin, Hip1, Hip14 and Hap1 (huntingtin associated protein 1).

-Clinical Features of HD
+Clinical Features of Huntington Disease

 The classical symptoms of Huntington disease consist of progressive dementia, evolving involuntary movements and psychiatric disturbances that include personality changes and mood disorder.
 Choreiform movements are the most prominent physical abnormality in HD and as such the disease was early on referred to as Huntington chorea.
 Choreiform movements are characterized by repetitive, brief, irregular, somewhat rapid involuntary movements typically in the face, mouth, trunk, and limbs.
 The earliest indications of HD is the appearance of spasmodic twitching of the extremities, generally beginning with the fingers.
 Additional early physical manifestations of HD are clumsiness, hyperreflexia, and eye movement disturbances.
+Positron-emission tomography (PET scanning) is used to demonstrate a loss of uptake of glucose in the caudate nuclei and is a valuable indication of affectation in the pre-symptomatic period in HD patients.